ashwinvaidya17/DMAS2019_B19/README.md

                 3 for Random Winning Strategy

 ## Blotto Game(for n players)
 Follow the steps given below to run n player simulation for Blotto game.
+For the pratical purposes we have consider TOM of agents to be <=5.
+If you give the TOM order >5, then it will consider the max i.e. 5.
 ### The simulation will run for 100 rounds
 Default command